Chiral oscillations in terms of the zitterbewegung effect

-where $w$ is some fixed normalized spinor.
-The coefficients $b_{\s}\bb{p}$ and $d^*_{\s}\bb{\tilde{p}}$ can thus be calculated by using the orthogonality properties of Dirac spinors.
-These coefficients carry an important physical information.
-For {\em any} initial state $\psi\bb{0,\mathbf{x}}$ given by Eq.~(\ref{003}), the negative frequency solution coefficient $d^*_{\s}\bb{\tilde{p}}$ necessarily provides a non-null contribution to the time evolving wave packet.
-This obliges us to take the complete set of Dirac equation solutions to construct the wave packet.
-Only if we consider a momentum distribution given by a delta function (plane wave limit) and suppose an initial spinor $w$ being a positive energy mass-eigenstate with momentum $\mbox{\boldmath$p$}$, the contribution due to the negative frequency solutions $d^*_{\s}\bb{\tilde{p}}$ will become null.
+$w$ set as some constant normalized spinor.
+The coefficients $b_{\s}\bb{p}$ and $d^*_{\s}\bb{\tilde{p}}$ are thus obtained by using the orthogonality of Dirac bi-spinors.
+For {\em any} initial state $\varphi\bb{0,\mathbf{x}}$ introduced through Eq.~(\ref{003}), the coefficient of negative frequency solution $d^*_{\s}\bb{\tilde{p}}$ provides a non-vanishing contribution to the time-dependent wave packet.
+The complete set of Dirac solutions is a necessary demand to build the wave packet with a semi-analytical profile.
+Whether one considers a momentum distribution function built through a delta function limit, and with a constant spinor $w$ corresponding to a positive energy mass-eigenstate with momentum $\vec{p}$, the contribution due to the negative frequency components $d^*_{\s}\bb{\tilde{p}}$ shall vanish.